DaricusCodePath/MovieViewer/README.md

 # Week 1 - *MovieViewer*

-MovieViewer is a movies app using the The Movie Database API(http://docs.themovieb.apiary.io/#).
+MovieViewer is a movies app using the The Movie Database API(http://docs.themovieb.apiary.io/#). <br>
 Time spent: **12** hours spent in total.

 Submitted by : *Daricus Duncan*